-More and more people enjoying life into their 80s and 90s thanks to better health and better living standards.
+More and more people are enjoying life into their 80s and 90s thanks to better health and better living standards.

 However older people are one of the most high-risk groups of our population when it comes to having accidents, especially in and around the home.
 This is when, for older adults, immediate help can sometimes make a lifesaving difference.